Azure/dev-spaces/samples/golang/mywebapi/README.md

 ## mywebapi ##

-* This is a simple Go sample.
-It implements a REST endpoint '/api/ping'.
+* This is a simple Go web server that outputs hello world.

 * Command line:
 1. 'azds prep' will prepare the service for deployment.